-Yoko Ono's show this year at Emmerich allowed one to join that leap of the imagination.
+Yoko Ono this year allowed one to join that leap of the imagination.
 Dada reveled in esthetic responses, like my amusement or disgust at a toilet, to refuse art.
 In a long career too easily dismissed, Ono has refused esthetic distinctions in order to create beauty.
 Her exhibition required a hypothetical leap simply to enter the room.
 In fact, I failed on my first attempt.
 I fell for a revolving door with no opening on the far side.

 I felt trapped by my mistakes, and I do not mean metaphorically.
 At last I walked to the left, around the door, as if I literally had set the door aside.
 Alternatively, I could have used an opening to the right, the sort people put in their homes to let their dogs roam.
 (I recall, perhaps irrelevantly, that Ono made John Lennon act like a dog before reconciling with her.)
 It reminds me that J. L. Austin, the philosopher, spoke of performatives, of communication as action rather than text, and yet no one can predict the outcome of performance art.
 Accepting fictions includes getting hypotheses wrong.